tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/mirror-visions/heartroot-vision.md

 Now the world feels smaller — the vast, open visions from before are gone.
 Instead of looking down on a wide, living world, you’re in a confined space of earth, looking up at a narrow patch of sky.
 There’s no sense of expansion anymore, no growth or vitality.
 Time passes strangely — seasons flicker by, days and nights wheel past — but there’s no real sense of how long.

 Then the image stops.
 You see a jade figure standing in the valley — a wizard — looking up at the sky, speaking softly to it.
-He’s talking about the monks he’s met, how they’ve also seen the dangers of the remnants of Cha'mutte's plague.
+He’s talking about the monks he’s met, how they’ve also seen the dangers of the remnants of [Cha'mutte's Plague](<../../../events/1500s/cha-mutte-s-plague.md>).
 He thinks they’ll help.
 He’s worried about reaching Isingue alone, but with their support, it can be done.
 “The prison is stable,” he says.
 “Dimitar is watching it.
 We have a moment.”
 A voice answers from above, though you can’t see lips or hear words.
 You can tell it’s worried: that the hobgoblins might learn too much too soon.
 That if they uncover the secrets of isingue, they might discover the last relic of the Heartroot.
 Then comes planning — talk of an expedition, of closing a portal to Limbo that was opened by Cha’mutte’s death.
 Maybe sealing that breach would help.

 And then, the image fades.
 The vision ends.